Kimlin Tam Ashing, PhD

 California Breast Cancer Organizations

 Sandy was diagnosed with breast cancer in 1984.
 In 2000 she was a founder of the Y-ME Affiliate in Northern California and currently arranges a monthly educational program for the Breast Cancer Care and Research Fund / Northern California.
 She is president of California Breast Cancer Organizations (CABCO) and represent them on the National Breast Cancer Coalition's Board of Directors.
 She is the consumer editor for the Breast Cancer Group of the Cochrane Collaboration.
-She has reviewed grants for the Department of Defense Breast Cancer Research Program; she serves on the External Advisory Task Force for the California Teachers Study; is on the Scientific Advisory Task Force for the Love/Avon Army of Women; has served on the Council for the California Breast Cancer Research Program.
+She has reviewed grants for the Department of Defense Breast Cancer Research Program; she serves on the External Advisory Task Force for the California Teachers Study; is on the Love Research Army Scientific Advisory Commitee; has served on the Council for the California Breast Cancer Research Program.
 Since she has a background in research, she is frequently consulted as a consumer on research proposals.
 In her previous employment she worked using a mouse model to study the muscles affected by Duchene Muscular Dystrophy.